Real Health.

 We drink fluids, and any excess has to be excreted—if not, we become overloaded, with swelling and fluid congestion in the lungs and heart.
 This excess fluid is removed by the kidneys.

 We eat food, in particular proteins.
 Much of the waste material from protein in our diet ends up in the urine.
+These two functions—keeping water balance and excreting waste products—are the two most important functions of the kidneys.

 But the kidneys are involved in many other aspects of metabolism.
 They are key to maintaining the balance of several important minerals in the body.
 These include sodium, potassium, calcium, magnesium, and phosphorus.